-Olathe is the second largest among the 21 communities in prosperous Johnson County, and the fifth largest city in the state.
+Olathe is the second largest among the 21 communities in prosperous Johnson County, and the fourth largest city in the state.
 It is located just 20 miles southwest of downtown Kansas City, with all of the cultural advantages of a major metropolitan area.

-Olathe offers a life style of exceptional quality.
+Olathe offers a lifestyle of exceptional quality.
 A drive through Olathe's attractive neighborhoods shows a well-planned, pleasing community.
 Olathe's Fire and Police Departments are among the finest in the state.
 The City's school system is one of the best in the nation.

 Outdoor recreation offers a variety of activities, including running, bicycling, fishing, boating, and team sports.
 The Olathe area is popular for hot-air ballooning and sailboarding.
 Olathe has two public lakes: Olathe Lake (172 acres) and Cedar Lake (45 acres.)